NeuronMatrix8/OpenSTL/README.md

 ## Overview of Model Zoo and Datasets

 We support various spatiotemporal prediction methods and provide [benchmarks](https://github.com/chengtan9907/OpenSTL/tree/master/docs/en/model_zoos) on various STL datasets.
-We are working on add new methods and collecting experiment results.
+We are working on adding new methods and collecting experiment results.

 * Spatiotemporal Prediction Methods.